SimonLupart/SimonLupart/README.md

 # 👋 Welcome to Simon Lupart's GitHub!

-I am a second-year PhD candidate in Information Retrieval (IR) at the University of Amsterdam (IRLab), working with Prof. Dr. [Evangelos Kanoulas](https://staff.fnwi.uva.nl/e.kanoulas/) and Dr. [Mohammad Aliannejadi](https://aliannejadi.com/).
+I am a third-year PhD candidate in Information Retrieval (IR) at the University of Amsterdam (IRLab), working with Prof. Dr. [Evangelos Kanoulas](https://staff.fnwi.uva.nl/e.kanoulas/) and Dr. [Mohammad Aliannejadi](https://aliannejadi.com/).
 I worked previously for two years in NLP and IR at Naver Labs Europe, in the Search and Recommendation Team.
 I received my Master from Grenoble INP Ensimag after an Erasmus Exchange at the Imperial College London.

-My research mainly focuses on IR and conversational AI, working on distribution shifts, adversarial training, Large Language Models (LLMs) and Retrieval Augmented Generation (RAG).
+My research mainly focuses on IR and conversational AI, working on Large Language Models, Retrieval Augmented Generation (RAG), and Reinforcement Learning (RL) for Agentic AI.

 ### 🔥 News
 * *Oct.
 2025*: 🎉🎉 New preprint ChatR1.